 Round yon virgin, mother and child (put hand up as though measuring tall person and then low as though measuring a child)

 Holy infant so tender and mild (pretend to rock a baby)

 Sleep in heavenly peace (raise both hands up to heaven)

-Snack Recipe Ideas to Cook Up for Your Transportation Theme!
+Snack Recipe Ideas to Cook Up for Your Christian Christmas Theme!

 Cooking with children helps develop their math skills and helps them to learn how to follow directions.
 It also allows for some great conversation!
 Ask many questions while cooking with your children to encourage conversation!
 Be sure to ask specific Christmas theme questions while making these fun snacks!

 Make a cake with the children for your Christmas Party.
 Write "Happy Birthday, Jesus" on the cake.
 Be sure to sing before eating!

 Christian Christmas Theme Ideas to Transform Your Dramatic Play Area

 Of course, have items available to act out the Christmas story as well.
 Hang a large star, provide a manger (box with hay).
 Put dried beans in it with the hay and provide stuffed animals (sheep, etc.).
 Show the children how the animals ate from it and discuss that the animals live in the stable--meaning they also go to the bathroom in there!
 It was a pretty dirty, smelly place.
 And the only place where Mary and Joseph could stay when they go there.
 It will give them a better idea of where our Lord spent His first night.

 Christian Christmas Theme Ideas for Your Easel-- More Than Just Painting!